researchcv/EviSplat/README.md

 ## Datasets
 In the experiments section of our paper, we primarily utilized two datasets: the 3D-OVS dataset and the LERF dataset.

-The 3D-OVS dataset is accessible for download via the following link: [Download 3D-OVS Dataset](https://drive.google.com/drive/folders/1kdV14Gu5nZX6WOPbccG7t7obP_aXkOuC?usp=sharing) .
+The Replica dataset is accessible for download via the following link: [Download Replica Dataset](https://drive.google.com/drive/folders/1kdV14Gu5nZX6WOPbccG7t7obP_aXkOuC?usp=sharing) .

 The LERF dataset is accessible for download via the following link: [Download LERF Dataset](https://drive.google.com/file/d/1QF1Po5p5DwTjFHu6tnTeYs_G0egMVmHt/view?usp=sharing).